BVRI Photometric and Polarimetric studies of W UMa type Eclipsing Binary FO Hydra: Observations and Data Reduction

 \subsection{Optical Photometry}

 The photometric observations during 11 nights between April 09, 2009 to March 04, 2010 have been carried out using broad band B, V, R and I filters at Aryabhatta Research Institute of observational sciencES (ARIES), Nainital with a 2k$\times$2k CCD camera mounted on cassegrain focus of the 104-cm Sampurnanand telescope (ST).
 The exposure times are ranging from 10 to 90 seconds depending upon the individual system and the observing conditions.
-The CCD system consists of 24$\times$24 $\mu _{1}$ and $\Omega _{1}$ = $\Omega _{1}$, $\Omega _{in}$ and $\Omega _{1,2}$ represents the potential of the surface of star 1 and 2, respectively.
-In case of contact binaries $\Omega _{2}$ = $\Omega$, where $\Omega$ is the surface potential of the common envelope for the binary system.
-For semi-detached binaries with the primary component filling its Roche lobe, $\Omega _{in}$ and with the secondary component filling its Roche lobe $\Omega _{in}$.
-For detached binaries $\Omega _{in}$.
-The fill-out factor for the \astrobj{FO Hya} was calculated to be 0.68 which is found in the range of contact binaries. \\
+The CCD system consists of 24$\times$24 $\mu _{1}$ and $\Omega _{1}$ = $\Omega _{1}$, $\Omega _{in}$ and $\Omega _{1}$ = $\Omega _{1}$ = $\Omega _{2}$ = $\Omega _{1,2}$ $>$ $\Omega$$_{in}$.
+The fill-out factor for the FO Hya is obtained to be 0.68 and is in the range of contact binaries.

 The computed absolute parameters of \astrobj{FO Hya}, as reported in Table \ref{table5}, are used to estimate the evolutionary status of the system by means of the mass-radius diagram shown in Fig. 8.
 In this plot, the solid line represents the zero age main sequence (ZAMS) from Schaifers and Voigt, (1982).
 The position of components on the mass-radius diagram are obviously outside the zero age main sequence and they are located left on the zero age main sequence (ZAMS).
 It is evident from the Fig. 8 that the radius of the primary component approaches to the value for zero age main sequence (ZAMS) stars, i.e. basically a ZAMS star (Awadalla and Hanna, 2005; Liu and Yang, 2000b).
 Fig. 8 shows the mass-radius relation of the secondary is different from that of ZAMS stars (Yang and Liu, 2001), i.e. the secondary component is clearly far above the ZAMS than the location of primary, due to the fact that the mass transfer between the components will restructure the secondary and make it over-sized and over-luminous for its mass (Webbink, 2003; Li et al., 2008).